 John has been offering fresh-picked fruit as well as sweet honey and jelly every Monday at the Loyola Plaza for the last 6 years.
 Throughout the summer, John’s produce changes, but one thing is constant – it always tastes delicious!
 In early June, he harvests ripe, fresh strawberries and raspberries, which are soon followed by refreshing blueberries and plums.
 Next, the peaches and apples arrive at the market.
 John offers customers a wide variety of apple choices and his apples will stay at the market longer than other fruit varieties.

-John’s favorite fruit that he sells is his blueberries, while his wife loves the peaches.
+John’s favorite fruit that he sells is his blueberries, while Rose loves the peaches.
 John explains the most popular product with the customers is a close race between peaches and blueberries.
 John’s favorite part of being a vendor at the Loyola Farmers Market is getting a chance to talk to all of the customers.
 Come to Loyola’s Farmers Market on Monday afternoons through October 17th to try some of John’s fresh-picked fruits, honey, or jelly.